Horizon-Hosting/documentation/src/pages/legal/acceptable-use-policy.md

 distribution, or storage of any data or other material in violation of any applicable law or regulation.
-This prohibition includes but is not limited to the use, storage or transmission of data that is protected by copyright, trademark, trade secret, patent or other intellectual property right without proper authorisation and the use, storage or transmission of any material that constitutes illegal threat, defamatory or is otherwise unlawful.
+This prohibition includes but is not limited to the use, storage or transmission of data that is protected by copyright, trademark, trade secret, patent or other intellectual property right without proper authorization and the use, storage or transmission of any material that constitutes illegal threat, defamatory or is otherwise unlawful.
 Some examples of unlawful content include but are not limited to:
 - Infringement: Infringement of any intellectual property rights or other proprietary rights including, without limitation, material protected by copyright, trademark, patent, trade secret or other intellectual property right.
-Infringement could be the result of unauthorized copying, distribution or storage of software, pictures and videos.
+Infringement could be the result of unauthorized copying, distribution or storage of software, pictures and videos. *For more information, please see [our copyright policy](/legal/copyright-policy)*
 - Offensive Materials: Material that is unlawful, defamatory, harassing, threatening, harmful, invasive of privacy or publicity rights, abusive or otherwise objectionable.